deajan/backup-bench/README.md

  The idea is to have a script that executes all backup programs on the same datasets.

- We'll use a quite big (and popular) git repo as first dataset so results can be reproduced by checking out branches (and igoring .git directory).
+ We'll use a quite big (and popular) git repo as first dataset so results can be reproduced by checking out branches (and ignoring .git directory).
  I'll also use another (not public) dataset which will be some qcow2 files which are in use.

  Time spent by the backup program is measured by the script so we get as accurate as possible results (time is measured from process beginning until process ends, with a 1 second granularity).

- While backups are done, cpu/memory/disk metrics are saved so we know how "ressource hungry" a backup program can be.
+ While backups are done, cpu/memory/disk metrics are saved so we know how "resource hungry" a backup program can be.

 All backup programs are setup to use SSH in order to compare their performance regardless of the storage backend.

 When available, we'll tune the encryption algorithm depending on the results of a benchmark.
 For instance, kopia has a `kopia benchmark compression --data-file=/some/big/data/file` option to find out which compression / crypto works best on the current architecture.
-This is *A REALLY NICE TO HAVE* when choices need to be made, aware of current architecture.
+This is *REALLY NICE TO HAVE* when choices need to be made, aware of current architecture.
 As of the current tests, Borg v2.0.0-b1 also has a `borg benchmark cpu` option.

 ## Why

 I am currently using multiple backup programs to achieve my needs.
 As of today, I use Graham Keeling's burp https://github.com/grke/burp to backup windows machines, and borg backup to backup QEMU VM images.
-Graham decided to remove it's deduplication (protocol 2) and stick with rsync based backups (protocol 1), which isn't compatible with my backup strategies.
+Graham decided to remove its deduplication (protocol 2) and stick with rsync based backups (protocol 1), which isn't compatible with my backup strategies.
 I've also tried out bupstash which I found to be quite quick, but which produces bigger backups remotely when dealing with small files (probably because of the chunk size?).

-Anyway, I am searching for a good allrounder, so I decided to give all the deduplication backup solutions a try, and since I am configuring them all, I thought why not make my results available to anyone, with a script so everything can be reproduced easily.
+Anyway, I am searching for a good allrounder, so I decided to give all the deduplicating backup solutions a try, and since I am configuring them all, I thought why not make my results available to anyone, with a script so everything can be reproduced easily.

 As of today I use the script on my lab hypervisor, which runs AlmaLinux 8.6, so my script has not been tailored to fit other distros (help is welcome).

-I'll try to be as least biased as possible in order to make my backup tests.
+I'll try to be as little biased as possible when doing my backup tests.
 If you feel that I didn't give a specific program enough attention, feel free to open an issue.

-# In depth comparaison of backup solutions
+# In depth comparison of backup solutions

 Last update: 06 Sept 2019